IJustNeedOffsets/iOS-AppPatcher/README.md

 # Compiling
 Please be patient, the source code will be uploaded as soon as I have done my .car file patches

-# How i randomly "discoverd" this.
+# How i randomly "discovered" this.
 I was bored and remembered how someone asked me about accessing applications files and I said only possible with jailbreak.
-When i created an app in xcode and wanted to intigrate it in the Files app, I just thought that you can do intigrate any app in the Files app, without source code or needing to program something.
+When i created an app in xcode and wanted to intigrate it in the Files app, I just thought that you can do integrate any app in the Files app, without source code or needing to program something.

 # Usage
 This script simply patches the app to have its /Documents/ folder accessible in the default file manager, without jailbreak!